September 6, 2025 (3mo ago) — last updated December 16, 2025 (5d ago)

 Understanding attachment gives you practical benefits:

-• It decodes recurring patterns so you can break unhealthy cycles.
+• It helps decode recurring patterns so you can break unhealthy cycles.

 • It creates compassion for your partner by showing behavior as learned survival strategies.